S4AI-CornellTech/Hermes/README.md

     sudo docker run --gpus all --privileged -v /sys:/sys -it michaeltshen/hermes-env:latest
     ```

-Alternatively you can build the docker image with the incldued Dockerfile file
+Alternatively you can build the docker image with the included Dockerfile file

 1. Clone Repository: